-Both the X-E1 and the X100 have been discontinued, but can regularly be found used on eBay.
+Both the X-E1 and the X100 have been discontinued, but can regularly be found used on ebay.
 The X100 was replaced by the Fujifilm X100S, while the X-E1 was followed by the Fujifilm X-E2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Fujifilm X100 Manual.
+Further information on the features and operation of the X-E1 and X100 can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Fujifilm X100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-E1 or the Fujifilm X100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16 vs 12.2MP) with a 14% higher linear resolution.